alertbox/try-gh-pages/README.md

 code vscode-remote-try-bookworm
 ```

-## Useful Commands
-Occationally, you will want to repeat below steps to create a static site, add posts and pages, change the theme, write your content, build and publish to GitHub Pages.
+Occationally, you will want to repeat below steps to add posts and pages, change the theme, write your content, build and publish to GitHub Pages.

 With VS Code:
 - Run task: `build` to clean build and generate the static site